DISCLAIMER: I do not own The Outsiders, or the characters.

 Darry thought maybe Pony would want to bunk in with him in Soda's absence, but Pony just shook his head at that.
 Darry was no Soda, and that comfort couldn't be replaced that easily.

 Pony's schoolwork obviously began to suffer and for once Darry didn't say much about it.
 When his grades started to fall, he just gave it time.
-Then, when they didn't improve, he pulled Pony to him, cupped his chin so their eyes gazed into each others and as gently as he could asked him to try a little harder, for Soda's sake.
+Then, when they didn't improve, he pulled Pony aside and as gently as he could asked him to try a little harder, for Soda's sake.

 It took time, but over the ensuing months, Ponyboy seemed to dive into his studies.
 His grades, failing at first when Soda left, were all top marks within three months.
 If he could keep his mind on his work, Darry figured he wouldn't feel the biting emptiness of not having Soda with him.